One American killed in attack on hotel in Mali: State Department

 Six Americans were recovered safely and U.S. special forces assisted in the rescue efforts, U.S. officials said earlier.

-The State Department said in a statement that out of respect for the family of the victim, it had no further information for the time being.
+It said she was a senior manager at Palladium Group and a founding member of Tulalens, a not-for-profit organization connecting underserved communities with health services.

+The Washington Post and ABC News reported earlier that Datar was 41 year old and lived in Maryland.

-Early on Friday morning, gunmen shouting Islamic slogans attacked the Radisson Blu hotel, which is frequented by foreigners, taking 170 people hostage in the country’s capital, Bamako.
+Early on Friday morning, gunmen shouting Islamic slogans attacked the Radisson Blu hotel, which is frequented by foreigners, taking 170 people hostage in Bamako, the country’s capital.
 At least 27 people were reported dead after Malian commandos stormed the hotel and dozens of people were reported to have escaped or been freed.

 Representatives for U.S. Africa Command said American military personnel were helping move civilians to safety as Malian forces cleared the Radisson Blu.